zowe/docs-site/docs/extend/extend-apiml/api-mediation-security.md

 ##### Dummy Authentication Provider

 The `Dummy Authentication Provider` implements simple authentication for development purpose using dummy credentials (username:  `user`, password `user`).
-The `Dummy Authentication Provider` allows API Gateway to run without authenticating with the z/OSMF service.
+The `Dummy Authentication Provider` makes it possible for the API Gateway to run without authenticating with the z/OSMF service.

 Use the following property of API Gateway to enable the `Dummy Authentication Provider`:
 ```